Anti-Aging, a Multifaceted Approach:

 Once we have oxidation under control, we can now focus on improving mitochondrial function rather than preserving it.
 It has been found that the more active and healthy our mitochondrion are, the better we age.
 One major regulator of mitochondrial function and cellular energy is creatine.
 Surprisingly, creatine supplementation is often overlooked even though it appears to have very potent anti-aging effects.

 Another great mitochondrial function enhancer is a shilajit extract called Primavie.
 This is especially true when it is combined with ubiquinol, the reduced form of coQ10.
-Shilajit extract contains compounds such as fulvic acid and dibenzo-alpha pyrones that are targeted mitochondrial antioxidants which also increase ATP production.
+Shilajit extract contains compounds such as fulvic acid and dibenzo-alpha pyrones which also increase ATP production.
 Shilajit is good for enhancing the effects of ubiquinol, and ubiquinol may reverse aging by itself, thus the combination significantly helps in reducing the negative effects of aging.
 We could go into a lot more depth about shilajit since it is a very interesting natural extract, but we already did that in this blog post so we will spare you the details here!

 One major pathway by which you may amplify and improve upon the inflammation-regulating effects of turmeric and curcumin is to increase cholinergic signaling.
 More specifically, increase cholinergic signaling in areas of the brain that have a high density of a particular acetylcholine receptor called the alpha 7 nicotinic acetylcholine receptor (α7nACh).
-The α7nACh receptor is a major regulator in the brains inflammatory response that works by inhibiting the release of TNF-alpha, a major inflammatory cytokine.
+The α7nACh receptor is a major regulator in the brain's inflammatory response that works by inhibiting the release of TNF-alpha, a major cytokine.
 To target this aspect of inflammation we have to inhibit the tetrameric form of the acetyl choline esterase enzyme (AChE) an enzyme which breaks down acetylcholine and is expressed only in the brain and specifically in regions of the brain that have a high density of α7nACh receptors such as the cerebral cortex, hippocampus and the amygdala.
 To inhibit tetrameric AChE, huperzine a may be used which appears to be a highly selective tetrameric AChE inhibitor.
-Huperzine a, by inhibiting tetrameric AChE leads to increased levels of acetylcholine which then leads to activation of the α7nACh receptors which, in turn, potently regulates inflammation in key areas of the brain prone to inflammatory damage.
+Huperzine a, by inhibiting tetrameric AChE leads to increased levels of acetylcholine which then leads to activation of the α7nACh receptors which, in turn, potently regulates inflammation in key areas of the brain prone to inflammation.

-Another popular supplement for regulating inflammatory damage are fish oil supplements.
+Another popular supplement for supporting healthy inflammatory responses' are fish oil supplements.
 Fish oil's beneficial effects include not only regulating inflammation but also the maintenance of brain membranes.
 However, just like curcumin and turmeric, this is already fairly well known so we decided to find a synergistic and potentially improved addition and/or alternative to fish oil supplements.
 Our top candidate for this is palmitoylethanolamide, which may regulate inflammation..
 In fact, you can read more about that in this comprehensive blog we wrote about palmitoylethanolamide.
 A potentially-effective combination of ingredients to regulate both inflammation throughout the body and the brain would be palmitoylethanolamide and huperzine a.